A SHORT BIOGRAPHY OF WILLIAM HERSCHEL

 When he was about 35 William Herschel became interested in astronomy.
 He made his own powerful telescopes to observe the heavens.
 In 1772 his sister Caroline Herschel came to England and lived with him.
 (Caroline Herschel was an important astronomer in her own right.
 She studied the heavens herself but she also assisted her brother).

-Then in 1781 William Herschel discovered the planet Uranus.
-Since ancient times only 6 planets had been known, Mercury, Venus, Earth, Mars, Jupiter and Saturn.
+Then in 1781 Herschel discovered the planet Uranus.
+Since ancient times only 6 planets had been known, Mercury, Venus, Earth, Mars, Jupiter, and Saturn.
 The discovery of a previously unknown planet was a landmark and it made Herschel famous.
-Herschel wanted to name the new planet Georgium Sidus after George III but instead it was given the name Uranus.
+Herschel wanted to name the new planet Georgium Sidus after George III but instead, it was given the name Uranus.
 (Uranus was an ancient Greek god of the sky).

-In 1781 Hershel became a member of the Royal Society.
-Then in 1782 he became royal astronomer to George III.
-Herschel was given a salary of £200 a year (not a large sum of money even in those days).
+In 1781 Herschel became a member of the Royal Society.
+Then in 1782, he became royal astronomer to George III.
+Herschel was given a salary of 200 pounds a year (not a large sum of money even in those days).
 William Herschel moved to Windsor.

 A Short Biography of Caroline Herschel

 A Short Biography of Johannes Kepler